1and1/oneandone-cloudserver-sdk-python/README.md

 ```

-## <a name="update-hardware"></a> How To: Update Server Cores, Memory, and Disk
+## Updating Server Cores, Memory, and Disk

 1&amp;1 allows users to dynamically update cores, memory, and disk independently of each other.
-This removes the restriction of needing to upgrade to the next size up to receive an increase in memory.
-You can now simply increase the instances memory keeping your costs in-line with your resource needs.
+This means you will no longer have to upgrade your server to receive an increase in memory.
+You can now simply increase the instance's memory, which keeps your costs in-line with your resource needs.

 The following code illustrates how you can update cores and memory:
 ```